The Templars and Maritime ActivitiesLondon Regalia

 The Templars and Maritime Activities

-The templars were also employed as envoys by kings and popes.
-Because of the Order’s experience, kings and princes have used Templars in maritime matters on occasion.
-Only some reference provides that the templars fighting in the sea at west.
-The templars were moved to a small group to Holy Land but in the passing of time, they convert a large group.
-It is not clear whether the Templars were involve in the building of vessels.
+So, The templars were also used by kings and popes as envoys.
+Due to the Order’s experience, kings and princes have occasionally engage Templars in marine problems.
+Only a few sources claim that the templars were fighting in the sea to the west.
+The templars were initially sent in a small group to the Holy Land, but over time, they convert a considerable number of people.